Maybe this blog is also about being overwhelmed. Heck it is.

 You see, ever since I can remember, I have been feeling homesick.
 Homesick for a place I had never been.
 Even worse, I didn’t even know where or what this place was.
 It doesn’t even look like a 100% physical location in my head, it was more an atmosphere, a feeling, something of light, air and water.
 Something I missed, longed for intensely.

 I confused the hell out of me as a child.
 Every time I got to go somewhere; it was another opportunity for me to find this vision I had in my mind.
 Every time I had to come back; it meant an end to another search.
-Something that was very hard on my mother, seeing me hating to come home, confusing it with dread to come home to her.
+Something that was very hard on my mother, seeing me hating to come home.
 I could never have explained what was really going on in my head.

 And so, I kept searching, travelling and living in many places.
 Playing a game of ‘warmer-colder’ with myself.
 Feeling my way to the places that felt closer to this specific idea that lived in my mind.
 I even dare to say it lived in my memory.
 In the end it led me to Northern Europe.